 Tendons and tendon sheaths naturally receive little blood supply and when you stop moving your shoulder because it hurts the blood flow is reduced even further, limiting your body's natural ability to heal itself.

-Enhanced blood flow from a T•Shellz Wrap® treatment whisks away dead cells and toxins that have built up from your damaged tendons.
-When you stop moving your arm and shoulder due to shoulder pain, your muscles and other tissue can become weaker and dead cells and toxins in the area can cause further tissue deterioration - this can lead to atrophy.
+Enhanced blood flow from a T•Shellz Wrap® treatment whisks away dead tissue and toxins that have built up from your damaged tendons.
+When you stop moving your arm and shoulder due to shoulder pain, your muscles and other tissue can become weaker and dead tissue and toxins in the area can cause further tissue deterioration - this can lead to atrophy.
 By clearing the area of toxins and increasing the amount of oxygen and nutrients to your muscle and other tissue, the risk of atrophy (muscle weakness and/or deterioration) is greatly reduced.
 Keeping your upper arm, shoulder and rotator cuff tissue as healthy as possible throughout the healing process will allow you to improve shoulder strength again once your pain has gone and your tear has healed.

 During the healing process, scar tissue will build at the location of the tear.
 In addition, scar tissue will bind muscles, ligaments and other tissue together in the injury area.
 This inflexible scar tissue limits the movement of these connective tissues that were once elastic making movements painful and essentially reducing your shoulders' range of motion over time.
 As a result, movement of the entire joint is limited making it difficult to lift your arm or to reach for objects.
 If left untreated, the shoulder may 'freeze' (a condition called frozen shoulder or adhesive capsulitis) altogether making movement impossible.
 At the very least, scar tissue leaves your shoulder joint weaker, leaving your shoulder and rotator cuff at greater risk of further injury - this is why we urge people to incorporate the Shoulder T•Shellz Wrap® into their treatments!
 It is really an essential tool for rehabilitation and prevention of chronic (long term) injury and joint atrophy.